gjoyce42/Technical_Writing/Author_Tutorial.md

 Before you begin your lesson, make sure you

 ### 2. Understand and consider your audience
+Your lesson may be for someone who has never used a certain program before or it may explain a tricky aspect of

 ### 3. Determine what the user will need